Questions from Faculty and Answers

 If the student retracts and insists he/she WON'T kill him/herself, parents/families CAN be called.
 There is no confidentiality when dealing with a potential threat to life/safety.
-If you believe that family should be called, please contact the vice president of student development, Eileen Goodling.
+If you believe that family should be called, please contact the vice president of student development and chief diversity officer, Eileen Goodling.
 Eileen will make the contact with the family as appropriate.

 Q: I have a student who appears to be having personal problems.
 The student lets me know what's going on, but expects me to be able to keep them in class through e-mail communications.
 I feel badly for the student, but I cannot afford to spend an hour a day on e-mails when they aren't making it to my class.
 Any suggestions?

 A: The expectation of attendance is one that can be clearly articulated in the syllabus.
 There are times when personal or health crises will prevent attendance.
 It is the instructors' decision whether or not they can accommodate the needs of the individual, and the instructor needs to communicate this clearly.
 Sometimes students will need to withdraw, or accept that they cannot pass if they cannot attend.
 The instructor can communicate empathy while explaining the options available.
 Sometimes the personal concerns are financial, relational, etc. and a referral to the Counseling and Career Center can help the student deal with their personal issues and succeed academically.

 Resources are available to JCC faculty regarding effective management of disruptive student behaviors in the classroom.
 Please be familiar with the JCC Civility Statement and regulations/processes regarding Academic Integrity and Student Conduct.
 Of course, your academic director and/or dean are available to assist and additional classroom management ideas are available in the JCC document repository.